OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/SchoologyCSV/README.md

 ## Data Factory setup

-1) Go to “Private endpoint connections” in the networking tab for both the key vault and storage account and approve each.
-(Also verify that public access is disabled and there are no exceptions in “Firewalls and virtual networks”)

-2) Go to the Data Factory named adf-SchoologyCSVtoSDS in Azure Portal and click ‘Launch studio’ to make changes.
+1) Go to the Data Factory named adf-SchoologyCSVtoSDS in Azure Portal and click ‘Launch studio’ to make changes.
 Once inside, go to the Manage tab on the left menu.

-3) The final step in the ADF setup is to configure the global parameters in the Manage menu as shown below, and further described in the table following.
+2) The final step in the ADF setup is to configure the global parameters in the Manage menu as shown below, and further described in the table following.

 | **Global parameter name**        | **Type** | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                  |